Navy Officer (Former)

 Great answer!
 Sounds like the primary task of navy ships is as seaborne support for other military functions eg refueling jets, launching missiles, mobile command bases.
 Do you think we'll ever see "old-school" ship-on-ship warfare anymore?

-Asked by CRJ81 almost 10 years ago
+Asked by CRJ81 over 10 years ago

 Glad you liked the answer.
 I guess the main reason why old school naval combat will continue to exist during wars is that since there are ships out there anyway, they will inevitably want to engage in combat if there is a war going on.